marco262/my_wiki/data/onednd/general/equipment.md

 _Cost: 1 GP.
 Weight: 3 lb._

-When you take the Attack action on your turn, you can replace one of your attacks with a throw of the net at a creature within 15 feet of yourself.
+When you take the [[glossary:Attack]] action on your turn, you can replace one of your attacks with a throw of the net at a creature within 15 feet of yourself.
 The target must make a Dexterity saving throw against a DC equal to 8 + your Proficiency Bonus + your Dexterity modifier.
 The target succeeds automatically if it's Huge or larger.

 On a failed save, the target has the Restrained condition until it escapes the net.
 To escape, the target must use its action to make a DC 10 Strength (Athletics) check, escaping on a success.
 A creature within 5 feet of the target can use its action to attempt the same thing.
 Destroying the net (AC 10; 5 HP; immunity to Bludgeoning, Poison, and Psychic damage) also frees the target, ending the effect.